RatedMForMormon/Osredim/Notes.md

+Here's a few notes from before I made this repository

 # Osredim Game

 In order to make my idea into a game, I need to break it down into tasks.
 In order to do this, I am going to break it down into it's core components and then break it down further.